Property Value Appeals Board

 Clerical Errors

-It is the policy of the Clackamas County Board of Property Tax Appeals to authorize the Board Clerk to make corrections to orders for the purpose of correcting clerical errors.
+It is the policy of the Clackamas County Property Value Appeals Board to authorize the Board Clerk to make corrections to orders for the purpose of correcting clerical errors.

 Petitions filed timely or received after deadline

-Petitions received by the Clackamas County Board of Property Tax Appeals will be accepted through e-mail, fax, mail, or hand delivered by the filing deadline of Jan.
-2, 2024.
+Petitions received by the Clackamas County Property Value Appeals will be accepted through e-mail, fax, mail, or hand delivered by the filing deadline of Dec.
+31, 2025.
 Please keep in mind, the petitioner is responsible for five (5) copies of any evidence you would like admitted to the record.
 (If you need the Clerk to make copies, they will cost $0.25 per black and white page).

-It is the policy of the Clackamas County Board of Property Tax Appeals that in the event a petition is received after the filing deadline and/or while the Board is in session, that the BoPTA Clerk shall not accept the petition.
+It is the policy of the Clackamas County Property Value Appeals Board that in the event a petition is received after the filing deadline and/or while the Board is in session, that the PVAB Clerk shall not accept the petition.
 Appeals can be made to the Magistrate Division of the Oregon Tax Court.

 Examples: